 What is an FAA medical certificate?

-Every pilot must obtain a medical certificate to to be eligible to fly regardless of their license.
+Every pilot must obtain an FAA medical certificate to to be eligible to fly regardless of their license.
 An FAA medical certificate is a document that confirms that a pilot meets the health and fitness requirements set by the Federal Aviation Administration (FAA) to safely operate an aircraft.
 There are three classes of medical certificates: First-Class, Second-Class, and Third-Class.
 Each class has different medical standards and is required for different types of pilot certificates and operations.
 For example, a First-Class medical certificate is required for airline transport pilots, while a Third-Class medical certificate is sufficient for private pilots.
 The medical examination must be performed by an FAA-designated Aviation Medical Examiner (AME) and the certificate must be renewed periodically to ensure that the pilot continues to meet the medical standards.